alexcodeberlin/Dapp-Voting-System/README.md

 # Dapp-Voting-System

-Project introduction
+Project introduction:
 This project aims to develop a decentralized voting application with blockchain technology.
 Traditional voting systems often face challenges such as security vulnerabilities, lack of transparency and centralized control.
 By leveraging blockchain technology we have more secure and transparent voting platform.
 Cryptographic techniques secure votes and ensure that only authorized individuals create votes.
 All voting transactions are recorded on the blockchain.
 Overall, a decentralized voting app offers a more secure and transparent with greater confidence and trust.

-1.Setup Code environment
+1.Setup Code environment -
-2.Project Documentation
+2.Project Documentation -
 3.Code Documentation